 Exporting to Malaysia - Market OverviewMalaysia - Market Overview

 For centuries, Malaysia has profited from its location at a crossroads of trade between the East and West, a tradition that carries into the 21st century.
 Geographically blessed, peninsular Malaysia stretches the length of the Strait of Malacca, one of the most economically and politically important shipping lanes in the world.
 Capitalizing on its location, Malaysia has been able to transform its economy from an agriculture and mining base in the early 1970s to an upper middle income, competitive nation, where services and manufacturing now account for 75.8 percent of GDP (55.5 percent in services and 20.3 percent in manufacturing in 2018).

 With the recent change in the Government in 2018, Malaysia still maintains its position as a business-friendly destination and there are several factors why U.S. companies should consider exporting to Malaysia.
-These include the widespread use of English, the ability to repatriate capital and profits, a well-established legal framework, excellent infrastructure, emerging technologies, dynamic business environment and an affinity for U.S. products.
+These factors include the widespread use of English, the ability to repatriate capital and profits, a well-established legal framework, excellent infrastructure, emerging technologies, dynamic business environment and an affinity for U.S. products.
 Despite corruption scandals, the investment environment remains promising for foreign investors.
 The continued growth of the services and manufacturing sectors, not to mention private consumption as the top growth performer, makes Malaysia a profitable destination for exporters.
-In addition, Malaysia enjoys a high visa approval rate (~ 96 percent) and a 10-year maximum validity visa make it easy for your business partners to travel to the United States.
+In addition, Malaysia enjoys a high visa approval rate (~ 96 percent) and a 10-year maximum validity visa makes it easy for business partners to travel to the United States.

 Malaysia Trade Development and Promotion